KimSangYeon-DGU/GSoC-2019/README.md

 From the aboves results, we found out the results between QGMM and GMM are totally different.
 Furthermore, even between QGMMs, the results vary depending on <img src="https://latex.codecogs.com/gif.latex?\phi" title="\phi" />.

 ### 6. Comparison with GMM
-In this research, we did compare QGMM with GMM.
+In this research, we compared QGMM with GMM.
 As the indicator of the training performance, we use the percentage of the convergence on the clusters of the observations.
+We conducted 100 experiments with different initial means.
+Besides, we used the augmented Lagrangian multiplier method for the constrained optimization.
+Like other researches, we didn't use any initial clustering like K-means.

 <p align=center>
   <img src="https://github.com/KimSangYeon-DGU/GSoC-2019/blob/master/images/Convg1.png" width=400>
 </p>

+From the table above, there are 4 and 20 failed cases for QGMM with initial phi 0 and 90 respectively and 6 failed cases for GMM.
+Especially, among failed cases, there is a case that the training doesn't work, so we ran it with other hyperparameters.

 ### 7. Multiple clusters